 Discover the area with the Saint-Tropez Golf Club.

 With its red porphyry rocks, the Estérel massif is like no other.
-Situated between Saint-Raphaël (83) and Mandelieu (06), the wild landscapes are grandiose: gorges, sheer cliffs, gorges and jagged ridges follow one another in striking contrasts.
+Situated between Saint-Raphaël (83) and Mandelieu (06), the wild landscapes are grandiose: gorges, sheer cliffs and jagged ridges follow one another in striking contrasts.
 Standing out against the azure blue sky, it towers majestically over the Mediterranean, all the better to plunge into its sea-blue waters.
 The most spectacular part of the coastline is the 452m-high peak of Cap Roux, where the rock slopes down into the sea.

 The flora is rich and varied.
 Despite the fires, Aleppo pines, chestnut, hornbeam, fig and olive trees grow in profusion alongside palm trees, mimosas, eucalyptus and imported tropical plants that have thrived thanks to the mild temperatures.
 The area is criss-crossed by numerous hiking trails, making it a great place to go on foot or by bike.
 You can also discover the calanques from the sea on boat or canoe trips.